On the renormalization and quantization of topological-holomorphic field theories: Feynman graph integals on

+First, we can see that the first term in $(\ref{QME2})$ corresponds to the first term in $(\ref{QME3})$ (after integration by parts).

-If we expand the expression of the first term in $(\ref{QME2})$, we will find out it is corresponds to the first term in $(\ref{QME3})$.
-Likewise, the second term in $(\ref{QME2})$ corresponds to the second term in $(\ref{QME3})$.
+Recall that For a given edge $e\in\Gamma_{1}$, we consider the integral We notice that in the integrand: \begin{enumerate} \item The propagator (in Schwinger space) assigned to $e$ becomes because the first term in $(\ref{schwinger propagator})$ vanished by degree reason. \item The propagator (in schwinger space) assigned to $e'\neq e$ becomes because the second term in $(\ref{schwinger propagator})$ is not a top form. \end{enumerate} Therefore, the second term in $(\ref{QME2})$ corresponds to the second term in $(\ref{QME3})$.

-Finally, by Proposition \ref{vanishing of anomaly121}, the third term in $(\ref{QME3})$ only have contributions from contracting edges, so it corresponds to the third term in $(\ref{QME2})$.
+Finally, by Proposition \ref{vanishing of anomaly121} and Proposition \ref{differential of Feynman graph} $(2)$, the third term in $(\ref{QME3})$ only have contributions from the integrals over because the only Laman gragh with $2$ vertices is the interval.
+So by similar arguments, it corresponds to the third term in $(\ref{QME2})$.
 This completes the proof of quantum master equation.
 The existence of factorization algebra follows from \cite{CG2}. \end{proof}

 As a corollary we obtain the following result about well-studied topological-holomorphic gauge theories.

 \begin{cor} Let $\lie{g}$ be a Lie algebra which is equipped with an invariant, non-degenerate, symmetric pairing.
 Then, for $d' > 1$, hybrid Chern--Simons theory on $\R^{d'} \times \C^d$ with gauge Lie algebra $\lie{g}$ admits a quantization, hence factorization algebra of observables, to all orders in perturbation theory.